dundich/sa/src/Sa.Outbox.PostgreSql/Readme.md

 - Flexibility: Supports various types of messages and their handlers.
 - Tenant support: Allows for even distribution of load.

+## Attention!
+- **Message delivery more than once:** Messages can be delivered more than once.
+This can occur due to network issues or repeated delivery attempts.
+Therefore, it is crucial to ensure idempotency in message processing.
+- **Unordered processing:** The order in which messages are processed may differ from the order in which they were sent.

 ## Examples

 ### Configuration